 - Peppermint oil makes a great addition to many dishes, especially desserts.
 Try using this Black Bean Brownie recipe with Peppermint oil and put a nutritious and delicious spin on the traditional chocolate brownie.
 At first, making a sweet treat with black beans may seem strange or even off-putting, but don’t worry, black beans have a very mild flavor and are extremely rich, creamy, and full of protein.
 Once you venture out with this recipe, you won’t want to go back.
-To create an extra pop of flavor, add a couple drops of Peppermint essential oil for a delightful and refreshing flavor.
+To create an extra pop of flavor, add a couple drops of Peppermint oil for a delightful and refreshing flavor.

 - The soothing components found in Peppermint oil make it a desirable oil for massages.
-Try adding Peppermint to your massage experiences and enjoy the pleasurable cooling feelings it brings to your skin while immersing yourself in its sweet and relaxing aroma.
+Try adding Peppermint oil to your massage experiences and enjoy the pleasurable cooling feelings it brings to your skin while immersing yourself in its sweet and relaxing aroma.
 A great massage companion to Peppermint oil is Lavender.
 The combination of Peppermint oil and Lavender oil will produce optimal soothing feelings that will add to any massage.
-You can also try adding Peppermint essential oil to your shampoo or conditioner for a stimulating hair massage that will provide the pampering your scalp deserves.
+You can also try adding Peppermint oil to your shampoo or conditioner for a stimulating hair massage that will provide the pampering your scalp deserves.

 - If you're finding more than your share of spiders or bugs in your home, Peppermint oil provides a perfect solution to ward off those creepy crawlers.
-Many bugs and spiders dislike the potent smell of Peppermint.
+Many bugs and spiders dislike the potent smell of Peppermint oil.
 Consequently, Peppermint oil is used as a home remedy to repel bugs naturally.
 Try placing one to three drops of essential oil on a cotton ball and position them in the corners of your bathroom, bedroom, kitchen, laundry room, or wherever you think these unwanted guests might be.